-NPR's business news starts with a guilty plea.
+NPR's business news begins with a drop for Twitter.

 (SOUNDBITE OF MUSIC)

 MONTAGNE: The social media company announced its first earnings report since becoming a publicly traded company, and the news is not good.
 Twitter's stock price 17 percent in the last quarter.
 This change is due largely to a sharp decline in new users.
 Only one million U.S. users were added in the final months of 2013.
 Transcript provided by NPR, Copyright NPR.

 Smokers are shrugging off the announcement that CVS will stop selling tobacco products.
 The company announced the move on Wednesday as part of a strategy to promote healthy choices.
 But more than half of cigarettes are sold at gas stations, so the company's decision is unlikely to have much of an impact on access to tobacco.